JohnLCaron/rlauxe/README.md

 ## OneAudit CLCA

-OneAudit is a type of CLCA audit, based on the ideas and mathematics of the ONEAudit papers (see reference papers below).
+OneAudit is a type of CLCA audit.
 It deals with the cases where:

 1. CVRS are available for some ballots, and the non-CVR ballots are in one or more _pools_ for which subtotals are available.
    (This is the Boulder "redacted votes" case.)
 2. CVRS are available for all ballots, but some CVRs cannot be matched to physical ballots.
 The unmatched ballots are in one or more _pools_ for which subtotals are available.
 (This is the San Francisco case where mail-in ballots have matched CVRS, and in-person precinct votes have unmatched CVRs).

-In both cases we create an _overstatement-net-equivalent_ (ONE) CVR for each pool, and use the average assorter value in that pool as the value of the (missing) CVR in the CLCA overstatement.
+In both cases we use the average assorter value in a pool as the assort value of the (missing) CVR.
 When a ballot has been chosen for hand audit:

 1. If it has a CVR, use the standard CLCA over-statement assorter.